What is an Energy Performance Certificate (EPC)?

 You could also check if your landlord has applied for any grants to help them make improvements.

 The benefit of making a property more energy efficient is that it will lower your fuel bills.
-You can also find tips on how to reduce your fuel bills on the Simple Energy Advice website (external link).

 Our home and property improvement page lists grant schemes that you or your landlord may be able to apply for.